Open Call 2017 CLOSED

 TULCA Festival of Visual Arts is pleased to announce that the 15th edition will be curated by Matt Packer titled They Call Us The Screamers.
 Matt Packer is a curator, writer and Director at CCA Derry – Londonderry.

 Atlantis did not have a fixed membership or strict organisational structure.
-In 1993, after almost 30 years in Ireland in one iteration or another, coinciding with broader cultural and political changes in the country (the Troubles in the North; the wane of the Catholic Church; EU citizenship; economic modernisation), the core members of Atlantis set sail for Colombia in a refurbished boat, where they remain today.
+After almost 30 years in Ireland in one iteration or another, coinciding with broader cultural and political changes in the country (the Troubles in the North; the wane of the Catholic Church; EU citizenship; economic modernisation), the core members of Atlantis set sail for Colombia in a refurbished boat, where they remain today.

 Open Call Process & Guidelines